funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 .. note::

-    This argument takes 1 or more values.
+    This argument takes one or more values.

     As example: